Kaltsoon/react-native-material/material/2-react-native-basics.md

 export default TextInput;
 ```

-Next, let's move on to the _FormikTextInput_ component.
-Create a file _FormikTextInput.jsx_ into the _components_ directory with the following content:
+Let's move on to the _FormikTextInput_ component that adds the Formik's state bindings to the _TextInput_ component.
+Create a file _FormikTextInput.jsx_ in the _components_ directory with the following content:

 ```javascript
 import React from 'react';